-4.2 Impact Directly to Stream
+4.2 Impact Directly to Streams & Wetlands

-The Preferred Impact Development Plan will result in approximately 7,162 linear feet of jurisdictional intermittent and perennial stream habitat on-site.
-As compensation for the proposed on-site stream impacts, the existing streams are anticipated to be relocated, which will yield approximately 7,193.00 linear feet of open stream channel and 1,573.00 linear feet of encapsulated (piped) stream channel, resulting in a total of 8,766.00 linear feet of relocated on-site stream channel.
-This results in a net gain of approximately 31.00 linear feet of open stream channel.
+The Preferred Impact Development Plan will result in approximately 7,412 linear feet of jurisdictional intermittent and perennial stream habitat impact and 0.78 acre of jurisdictional forested and emergent wetland habitat on-site.
+As compensation for the proposed on-site stream impacts, the existing streams are anticipated to be relocated, which will yield approximately 7,722.00 linear feet of open stream channel and 1,260.00 linear feet of encapsulated (piped) stream channel, resulting in a total of 8,982.00 linear feet of relocated on-site stream channel.
+This results in a net gain of approximately 310.00 linear feet of open stream channel.
 The relocated stream portions will be designed using natural stream design principals and the SCPZ will be re-established along the relocated stream segments to compensate for proposed impacts to the existing SCPZ.
-The newly established SCPZ will result in approximately 17.10 acres total, yielding a net gain of 1.82 acres over the existing SCPZ acreage (15.28 acres).
-As the existing on-site stream channels generally exhibit modified warm water habitat characteristics due to historical impacts resulting in channelization, limited stream channel substrate, limited flow and stream channel habitat (no defined riffle/run or pool habitat) and a limited stream riparian corridor, the relocation and restoration of streams on-site is anticipated to result in significant habitat improvements which will aid and benefit the surrounding and downstream area watershed by improving water quality and habitat.
+The newly established SCPZ will result in approximately 20.478 acres total, yielding a net gain of 0.146 acres over the existing SCPZ acreage (20.332 acres).
+As the existing on-site stream channels generally exhibit modified warm water habitat characteristics due to historical impacts resulting in channelization, limited stream channel substrate, limited flow and stream channel habitat (no defined riffle/run or pool habitat) and a limited stream riparian corridor, the relocation and restoration of streams onsite is anticipated to result in significant habitat improvements which will aid and benefit the surrounding and downstream area watershed by improving water quality and habitat.
 These improvements will increase the diversity of habitat for aquatic macroinvertebrates, fish, and amphibians which is generally lacking in the existing stream channels.

 Based on the September 2012, Guidance Document for Applying for a Variance from the Stormwater Drainage Manual, available on the City of Columbus Stormwater Variance Requests' website, the Type III Stream Protection Variances Section III, Part B, indicates that "if the preferred alternative has a direct impact on the stream, then the Applicant must demonstrate adequate mitigation by demonstrating that the stream health and functionality will not be impaired.
 Applicant must do so by comparing the estimated QHEI/HHEI of the stream with cull compliance with the Manual.
 If the QHEI/HHEI of the preferred alternative meets or exceeds the full compliance QHEI/HHEI, then the Applicant has demonstrated adequate mitigation."
 Additional required information is also indicated in this section.
-While all streams onsite encompassed a drainage area below one square mile, Stream 9 and Stream 10 were the only streams that exhibited a maximum pool depth of less than 40 centimeters, indicating the use of Ohio EPA's Field Methods for Evaluating Headwater Streams in Ohio (HHEI).
+While all streams onsite encompassed a drainage area below one square mile, Stream 9, Stream 10 and Stream 13 were the only streams that exhibited a maximum pool depth of less than 40 centimeters, indicating the use of Ohio EPA's Field Methods for Evaluating Headwater Streams in Ohio (HHEI).
 While Stream 11 and 12 exhibited drainage areas below one square mile, the other two (2) streams also exhibited a depth of over 40 centimeters, thus requiring the use of the Methods for Assessing Habitat in Flowing Waters: Using the Qualitative Habitat Evaluation Index (QHEI).
 Applicable HHEI and QHEI scores were calculated based on the representative stream habitat characteristics on-site.
-The Stream 9 and 10 HHEI reaches were approximately a 200' long reach located within a representative segment of the on-site stream portions, while for Stream 11, and 12, a reach length of approximately 100 meters (if practical) was used to ensure adequate habitat variation was assessed.
-Additionally, locations of the HHEI and QHEI areas were selected in an effort to minimize historically disturbed areas and/or heavily impacted areas so that in-channel habitat could be adequately recorded to the greatest extent possible.
+The Stream 9, Stream 10, and Stream 13 HHEI reaches were approximately a 200' long reach located within a representative segment of the on-site stream portions, while for Stream 11, and 12, a reach length of approximately 100 meters (if practical) was used to ensure adequate habitat variation was assessed.
+Additionally, locations of the HHEI and QHEI areas were selected in an effort to minimize historically disturbed areas and/or heavily impacted areas so that inchannel habitat could be adequately recorded to the greatest extent possible.